jovination/jovination/README.md

 #  <a href ="https://jovinshija.tech">  A Software Developer | Tech Enthusiast:</a>
-- 🌱 i'm currently learning Web programming and Android development with Java
+- 🌱 i'm currently AI,ML and Generative AI with Python
 - 👋 Software Developer with a Passion for Technology
 - 🌐 Expert in Web Development | JavaScript | Python
 - 🧠 Enthusiast in Generative AI and Prompt Engineering